AnurupGuha/google_ML_crashcourse/google_mlcourse.md

         - remember that, logistic regression produces a decimal between 0  and 1.0
         - Softmax extends this idea into a multi-class world
           - Softmax assigns decimal probabilities to each class in a multi-class problem.
 These decimal probabilities must               add to 1.
 This additional constraint helps traning converge faster
+        - Softmax is implemented through a neural network layer just before the output layer.
+This layer (the Softmax layer)           must have same number of nodes as the output layer
       - when we have a single label multi-class classification problem, we use Softmax
         - this encodes some helpful structure to the problem, and allows us to use the outputs as well-calibrated                     probabilities
       - in case of multi-label classification problem, we do need to use a one-versus-all classification strategy, where             each output is computed independently, and the outputs do not necessarily sum up to 1